DataIntellectTech/TorQ/docs/analyticslib.md

 parameters:start,end,interval,round (optional)

-The intervals.q utility in the .utils namespace is used to output a list of equally spaced intervals between given start and end points.
+The intervals.q utility in the .al namespace is used to output a list of equally spaced intervals between given start and end points.

 #### Usage